NE-Collegiate-Cyber-Defense-League/website/content/en/history/2020/index.md

 In the Cybersecurity Industry, visibility can be defined as:
 > The facilitation of an unobstructed view into the operation of security controls and ease of organized access to information relevant to responding to security incidents efficiently.

-### Concepts involved in the theme of visibility include:
+### Concepts involved in the theme of visibility include

 * Inventory of assets and services
 * Development and documentation of consistent technology processes
 * Awareness of activity on various systems involved in providing services

-### Technologies that often help improve visibility:
+### Technologies that often help improve visibility

 * Log collection and analysis systems
 * Security Information and Event Management (SIEM)